KiCad/kicad-source-mirror/demos/jetson-agx-thor-baseboard/README.md

 ## Project structure

-The main directory contains KiCad PCB project files, the LICENSE, and a README.
+The main directory contains KiCad PCB project files, the LICENSE, and this README, and the img directory contains graphics for this README.
-The remaining files are stored in the following directories:

-* `img` - contains graphics for this README

 ## Licensing